chensh911/TLGM/readme.md

 - **`data/`**: Includes code for data handling.
 This folder provides:
   - Original data in JSON format.
   - Processed data files, ready for use in experiments.
-  - Node features will be available in future versions, as they are being finalized.
+  - Node features extracted from the data, ready for direct use.